 Existing Cloud and Mobile Usage

 The cloud allows businesses and individuals to access information remotely, thanks to cloud storage.
-SaaS programs are accessed via the cloud, and since most businesses already use cloud storage, adopting an SaaS program doesn’t take much of an adjustment period.
+SaaS programs are accessed via the cloud, and since most businesses already use cloud storage, adopting a SaaS program doesn’t take much of an adjustment period.

 Additionally, companies have become increasingly reliant on mobile devices.
-Employees work from home, using their laptops or tablets to complete their tasks, and they read their email on their smartphones.
+Employees work from home, using their laptops or tablets to complete their tasks, and they read their emails on their smartphones.
 Since SaaS programs typically work with any internet-connected device, users can continue to work remotely and while on the road.